findtimk/TweetGPT_Lambda/README.md

 ## Required packages

 Create a lambda layer with `Python 11` runtime for functions.
-Use `requirements.txt` file to install necassary packages into the folder named `Python`.
+Use `requirements.txt` file to install necessary packages into the folder named `Python`.

 (You should name as 'Python' for AWS to recognize the folder)